wangshusen/CS583-2019F/webpage/index.md

 - Homework 1: Linear Algebra Basics

+	* Available only on Canvas (auto-graded.)

-	* Available in Canvas before Sep 22.
+	* Submit to Canvas before Sep 22.

 - Homework 2: Machine Learning Basics

+	* Available only on Canvas (auto-graded.)

-	* Available in Canvas before Oct 6.
+	* Submit to Canvas before Oct 6.

 - Homework 3: Implement a Convolutional Neural Network